Understanding AI Dungeon System Settings

 icon

-The AI Models tab contains four accordions: Story, Safety Settings, Images, and Testing & Feedback.
+The AI Models tab covers three areas: Story Generator, Image Generator, and Testing & Feedback.

-Story In the Story accordion, you can switch the AI model powering your gameplay: Griffin, Dragon, or ChatGPT.
-They each have different characteristics, so selecting a different model will change AI outputs and affect your experience.
+Story Generator Under Story Generator, you can switch the AI model powering your gameplay.
+Each option has different characteristics, so selecting a different model will change AI outputs and affect your experience.
 Try them out to see which one works best for you!
-You can also choose a different Version of those models.
-Often times, we will have multiple variations of the same model available to players as we iterate and improve these engines.
-Learn more about our versioning system here → Premium players can also access Advanced Settings from this accordion to customize and control how AI responses are generated during gameplay.
-Learn more about the Advanced Settings here →
+You can also choose a different Version of those models, if one is available.
+We will often have multiple variations of the same model available to players as we iterate and improve these engines.
+Learn more about our versioning system → Premium players can access Advanced Settings from this area to customize and control how AI responses are generated during gameplay.
+Learn more about the Advanced Settings → AI Safety settings are available to all players.
+This option is universal for your account, so changing this setting in-game will also update it under your Account Settings.
+Learn more about the AI Safety Settings → When using ChatGPT, you must select the Safe or Moderate setting.
+This model is not compatible with Mature.
+You may choose a Backup Model that can be used when ChatGPT won’t generate a response due to content concerns.
+We recommend using the Notifications toggle and opting-in to inline notifications during gameplay when the backup model is used.

-Images The Images accordion lets you choose how pictures are generated through See mode in your stories.
+Image Generator Under Image Generator, you can choose how pictures are generated through See mode in your stories.
 All players have access to our Pixel Art library, a pre-generated cache of pixel images that are keyworded and matched to the prompt you type for See mode.
 Premium players get access to Stable Diffusion, a popular text-to-image model used for creating AI-generated pictures from a See mode prompt.
 With Stable Diffusion, you can create custom, one-of-a-kind images of your Adventures while you’re playing.
 Check it out →

-Testing & Feedback You can find and toggle your Improve the AI setting under this accordion.
+Testing & Feedback The Interface cuts off everything after the last punctuation mark so that you don’t have a half-finished phrase at the end of the AI’s last generated output.
+Toggling on Raw Model Output allows you to see whole, unprocessed outputs from the model, but this may result in incomplete sentences and other issues.
+This was previously an Advanced Setting only available to premium players, but Raw Model Output can be helpful for debugging purposes, so we’ve relocated this option to a new area for all players to use.
+You can also find and toggle your Improve the AI setting under this area.
 Toggling this on means you’re opting in to experiments that aid us in evaluating the performance and quality of AI models and versions, which may involve assessing new models for AI Dungeon.
 Having Improve the AI on during gameplay also opts you in to our Dataset Publication.
 You’ll also find Inspect Input here, which shows a popup with the last block of text that was sent to the AI.
+This includes Memory, Author’s Note, and any Story Cards that were triggered during the last action.

 icon